 Shay Phillips, Ltd. has a respected intellectual property practice, one of the few in downstate Illinois.
 Its attorneys are experienced in securing intellectual property rights, enforcing those rights in court, and monetizing those rights through sale or licensing.
-Our attorneys handle intellectual property matters before the United States Patent and Trademark Office, Trademark Trial and Appeal Board, the United States District Courts for the Northern and Central Districts of Illinois, and the United States Seventh Circuit Court of Appeals.
+Our attorneys handle intellectual property matters before the United States Patent and Trademark Office, Trademark Trial and Appeal Board, the United States District Courts for the Northern and Central Districts of Illinois, the District of Colorado, and the United States Seventh Circuit Court of Appeals.
 We have appeared in other courts by pro hac vice admissions, especially relating to our BitTorrent litigation practice.

 Intellectual property is about protecting your ideas.
 Not your personal property, your money, or your real estate, but amorphous, hard to pin down, ideas.
 Intellectual property law is composed of patent law, trademark law, copyright law, trade secret law, and various laws relating to the right of publicity.
 We are knowledgeable in all of these areas.

 Intellectual property is thought of, in many fields, as the most important asset of a business.
 But even for non-tech businesses, protecting intellectual property is incredibly important.
 Unlike many other firms, Shay Phillips, Ltd. always considers intellectual property when providing advice about your business formation, development, and other legal work.
 Protecting the client’s intellectual property is a constant concern.
 Our attorneys are able to counsel on all forms of intellectual property, prosecute (or register) trademarks, provide representation when the USPTO issues office actions, put an end to cybersquatters with UDRP Complaints, and even enforce our client’s rights with cease and desist letters and litigation.
 From engineers to sculptors to web-designers, Shay Phillips, Ltd. makes sure our clients are aware of, and protect, their intellectual property.